Doubtful Sound Birdlife | Our Blogs | Southern Secret

 Sea Birds

-Doubtful Sound is not just a haven for land birds; it is also home to various seabird species.
+Doubtful Sound is home to various seabird species.
 Among the most impressive are the albatross and shearwaters, which can often be seen soaring majestically above the waters.
 With its massive wingspan, the wandering albatross is a frequent visitor to the region, gliding effortlessly on the ocean winds.
 These seabirds are often seen near the islands and rocky cliffs that punctuate Doubtful Sound, where they find abundant feeding grounds.

 Shearwaters, petrels, and other seabirds also flock to the Sound’s nutrient-rich waters, attracted by the upwelling currents that bring fish and squid to the surface.
 These seabirds are not only a vital part of the marine food web but also contribute to the unique atmosphere of Doubtful Sound, with their calls and aerial acrobatics adding to the sensory experience of exploring the fiord.